Last Updated: March 2026Verified by Human Rails Experts

 Lucerne to Interlaken Ost: 2 hours.
 Part of the GoldenPass scenic route.
 Reservations recommended for Prestige class.

-Overnight: Interlaken / Lauterbrunnen
+Stay Overnight: Interlaken / Lauterbrunnen

 4